ccnmtl/django-smoketest/README.md

 * proper `module.class.method` info on test failures/errors report
 * support the basic expected set of assert* methods from unittest
 * JSON output
+* time test runs and include in output